OpenTechSchool/python-flask/core/hello-world.md

 ---

 Now that we have Python and Flask installed it's time to start with our first website.
 But first we need to know a little about how the web browser retrieves data from a web server.

 # HTTP

 The HyperText Transfer Protocol is the network communication between your web browser and the server.
 In HTTP, the browser makes a _request_ and the server sends back a _response_.

 There are two main types of request, `GET` and `POST`.

 * The browser sends a `GET` request to retrieve data.
 For example, going to `http://www.opentechschool.org/team.html` will cause the browser to send `GET /team.html` to the server.
 * The `POST` request is used to send data.
 For example if you fill out a web form and click `Submit` it will send the form data back to the server.

 We will be doing both GET and POST requests today.
 You've already handled a GET request with the Hello World example.
 Later on we will try POST.

 # Hello World - A Static Website

-In the early days people would write HTML files in a directory being watched by an Apache server.
+In the early days people would write HTML files in a directory being watched by an Apache web server.
 It was simple, but limiting.
 The content was _static_, with no way to make it change without editing the files on the server.
 Today we are going to start with something just as simple.
 This is the [Quickstart example](http://flask.pocoo.org/docs/quickstart/) from the Flask documentation.

 Open a new file called `hello.py` in your workshop directory.
 This might look a little cryptic: